-Riders should take advantage of breaks in racing to top up on fuel and fluids and high carbohydrate, low fat foods and fluids.
-Water and sports drinks are better options than soft drinks and caffeinated energy drinks.
-Hydration systems such as Camel Packs may help to aid fluid intake during racing.
-Snacks for multiday motocross events include:
+Riders should take advantage of breaks in racing to top up fuel stores with carbohydrate-rich, low fat foods and fluids.
+Water and sports drinks are better options than soft drinks and caffeinated energy drinks for hydration and fuelling.
+Hydration backpacks may help fluid intake during racing.

 Food available at the track is often inappropriate to meet sports nutrition goals so it is wise to pack suitable snacks rather than rely on poor quality canteen options.